flaviapodariu/CI-CD-System/README.md

 # CI-CD-System-
-A project that runs tasks based on a yaml fire, similar to github actions
+A project that runs tasks based on a yaml file, similar to github actions